-Trends shaping IT
+Trends shaping Information technology

 Massive trends are reshaping Enterprise IT.
-It is buffeted by a converging storm of mobile, social and cloud such that, a decade from now, the Enterprise IT world is going to be a very different place.
+It is buffeted by a converging storm of mobile, social and cloud technology such that, a decade from now, the Enterprise IT world is going to be a very different place.
 Trends like BYOD, BYOE, “Bring your own whatever” will have changed the role of the enterprise user as a designer and consumer of IT services, with devices acting as smart endpoints in a programmable hub on the cloud of apps and services.